yahu1031/at-node/at-libraries/at-lookup/README.md

 ---

-<p align="center">A library of TypeScript utility classes that are used across other components of the @‎platform.</p>
+<p align="center">A TypeScript library that contains the core commands that can be used with a secondary server (scan, update, lookup, llookup, plookup, etc.)</p>

 > <p align="center">This is a translated code of <a href="https://pub.dev/packages/at_lookup">Dart at-lookup</a> library.</p>